Schedule a Campus Visit

 7. If the dorm host isn’t available and I need assistance, whom do I call?

-Each floor has a Resident Assistant available to assist you or there is a phone available outside each dorm office for you to call campus police at 448-2365.
+Each floor has a Resident Assistant available to assist you, or call campus police at 918.448.2365.

 8. Where do I get my student ID and why do I need it?

-Student IDs are printed in the Student Services Office on the 2nd floor of the Student Center and are required for eating in the cafeteria, picking up checks from the business office, transcripts from the registrar’s office, and also for free admission to dances, ballgames, and other campus activities.
+Student IDs are printed in the Business Office on the first floor of Bill Hill Library and are required for eating in the cafeteria, picking up checks from the business office, transcripts from the registrar’s office, and also for free admission to dances, ballgames, and other campus activities.

 9. What are the food service hours in the cafeteria?